fernandod1/Instagram-downloader/README.md

 # Ability to select the directory for the new user file: os.chdir ??,  etc..
 # Offer the ability to download more than just one Instagrammer at a time.
 # Import the threading module & create def queueRequests():
 # Or use asyncio or other concurrency?
-Caveat: This could conflict with Instaagram's API and result in being temporaraly blocked.
+Caveat: This could conflict with Instagram's API and result in being temporaraly blocked.
 # Regardless, the current instagram_downloader.py  works very well.

 LIMITS: